-The Colorado School of Mines maintains several on-campus residence facilities.
 Access to residential facilities is limited to students and authorized personnel only.
-All visitors must be signed in by a host resident who assumes responsibility for his/her visitor.
-Those without a valid Mines Blaster Card are considered visitors and will be admitted only after the approval of their hosts.
+All visitors must be hosted by a resident who assumes responsibility for their visitor.
+Those without a valid Mines BlasterCard are considered visitors and will be admitted only after the approval of their hosts.
 Residence halls are secured 24 hours a day.